Roar: Roaring anatomy

 Roaring mammals have evolved various means to achieve their vocalizations.
 A proportionally large larynx contributes to a deeper pitch.
 The male hammer-headed bat has a larynx that takes up most of his thoracic cavity and is half the size of his backbone.
-A larger larynx also has enlarged vocal cords which also contributes to a deeper pitch; as more massive folds leads to slower oscillation.
+A larger larynx also has enlarged vocal cords which contributes to a deeper pitch and more massive folds leads to slower oscillation.
 In addition, the big cats (lion, tiger, jaguar and leopard, referred to as the "roaring cats"), have vocal cords that are square-shaped as opposed to the triangle-shaped cords of other felids; this allows them to produce a louder call with less lung pressure.
 The elasticity of the larynx and the length of the vocal tract affect the formant or resonance of a sound.
-In big cats and male red and fallow deer, specialized musculature and ligaments pull the larynx deeper in the vocal tract when roaring, lowering the vocal tract resonance.
+In big cats and some male deer, specialized musculature and ligaments pull the larynx deeper in the vocal tract when roaring, lowering the vocal tract resonance.

 Other species have evolved internal inflatable air spaces connected to the vocal tract, which play a role in vocal resonance.
 The male Mongolian gazelle and musk ox possess an air space (paired and two-chambered in the former) attached to the larynx, while bears have such spaces connected to the pharynx.
 Male howler monkeys have an unpaired rostroventral laryngeal air sac within the hyoid bulla (extension of the hyoid bone) and a pair of ventral laryngeal air spaces outside.
 The hammer-headed bat has a pouch in the palatine that connects to an enlarged nasopharynx region, in addition to paired cheek pouches which extend to the rostrum.
 Elephants possess a pharyngeal pouch associated with their larynx and hyoid apparatus, and their roars can also be modified by the nostrils in their trunks.
 Male elephant seals and saiga antelopes have an enlarged and inflated proboscis, which also affects resonance.
 Saiga nevertheless roar with their mouths closed and produce a "nasal roar".

 The structure of the hyoid bone can play a role in an animal's ability to roar.
 The hyoid of the big cats is less ossified and more flexible than in other cats.
-The snow leopard also has this property but cannot roar, as its shorter vocal folds provide little resistance to airflow.
-In howler monkeys, the hyoid bone is relatively large and cup-shaped; contributing to the depth and resonance of the call.
+The snow leopard also has this property, but cannot roar, as its shorter vocal folds provide little resistance to airflow.
+In howler monkeys, the hyoid bone is relatively large and cup-shaped, contributing to the depth and resonance of the call.
 Though usually airborne, some roars are emitted underwater, as in the case of the male harbor seal.